Asthma (Acute)

 • Blood gas

-There are no explicit guidance on when to discharge but the following should be met:
+There is no explicit guidance on when to discharge but the following should be met:

 • PEF >75% (best or predicted), and